What is Gilgal in the Bible?

 • Book of 2 Kings, chapter 2

-It’s difficult to line up if these were all the same place or not, and modern archeological evidence seems to reveal several candidates for the exact spot, although all of them are in a similar range in modern-day Israel.
+It’s difficult to determine whether these passages refer to the same place, and modern archeological evidence seems to reveal several candidates for the exact spot, although all of them are in a similar range in modern-day Israel.

 Where is Gilgal today?

 Figuring out the exact location isn’t very meaningful.
-Locations (and even kinds of plants or animals) are notoriously difficult to pinpoint in any ancient text, and even in modern day, names for locations get carried on through reasons that might be lost over time.
+Locations (and even kinds of or animals) are notoriously difficult to pinpoint in any ancient text, and even in the modern day, names for locations carry on for reasons that may be lost to time.

 But let’s say that in 1920, the landowner moved his orchard to the other side of town, and the original location of the orchard got turned into a dirt lot.
 The people from that generation would still have remembered the orchard where the dirt lot used to be, but in 1950 the dirt lot was paved over, and by 1980 it was turned into a shopping mall.
 Meanwhile the new orchard, now planted across town, continued to be called Orchard Lane as well, such that by 2020 you’d have two places that were called Orchard Lane, perhaps one officially and one unofficially.
-If another hundred years went by, it might be that the original reasons were forgotten, but now you have two different locations that — in cultural memory — are called ”orchard lane”.
+In another hundred years, the original orchard may be forgotten, but there would be two different locations thatin cultural memoryare called ”orchard lane”.
 Historians might have a hard time identifying the original orchard that the town was founded upon.
-In time the exact story might be lost all together.
+In time, the exact story might be lost all together.

-I’m not saying this is exactly what happened with the different locations named Gilgal.
-There could be many different reasons why there were different locations with the same name, but it’s useful to have a sense of why names for locations can change — especially how their original meaning can be obscured.
+I’m not saying this process is exactly what happened with the different locations named Gilgal.
+There could be many different reasons why there were multiple locations with the same name, but it’s useful to have a sense of why names for locations can change—and especially how their original meaning can be obscured.
 With the example of Orchard Lane, the original meaning could easily become obscured in a couple hundred years.
-With Gilgal, we’re talking about a locations several thousand years old.
+With Gilgal, we’re talking about locations several thousand years old.

 Gilgal and crossing the Jordan River

-As with most details of the Old Testament, it’s less important to figure out the exact technical facts about the situation than it is to understand the spiritual significance.
+As with most details of the Old Testament, it’s less important to figure out the exact technical facts about the situation than it is to understand its spiritual significance.
 Facts, while important, are not edifying unless we put them in a moral framework that can speak to us.
-Gilgal is a good example of an Old Testament story that is useful in expanding our horizons about how to think about the world.
+Gilgal is a good example of an Old Testament story that is useful in expanding how we think about the world.

-Perhaps the most interesting passage that’s about the location of Gilgal is in Joshua, chapters 3-5.
+Perhaps the most interesting passage about the location of Gilgal is in Joshua, chapters 3-5.
 Joshua describes Gilgal as the place where the ancient Israelites encamped after they had miraculously crossed the Jordan river.
 Joshua, the successor to Moses, was leading the Israelites through the desert, when they encountered the Jordan river, which could not normally be passed.
-The Jordan was no mere trickle of a stream, it was a large river and at the time it was during the flooding season, when the river’s current would have been at its strongest — a non-trivial obstacle in their journey.
+The Jordan was no mere trickle of a stream; it was a large river, and at the time it was the flooding season, when the river’s current would have been at its strongesta non-trivial obstacle in their journey.

-The priests bearing the ark of the covenant stood in the midst of the river the entire time until all of the Israelites crossed over the now-dry riverbed.
+The priests bearing the ark of the covenant stood in the midst of the river until all of the Israelites crossed over the now-dry riverbed.
 But then Joshua instructed the Israelites to do something interesting.
-While the priests were still standing in the middle of the dry riverbed, and before the waters had returned, Joshua appointed twelve men — one from each of the twelve tribes of Israel — to come into the riverbed and pick up a large stone from the place where the priests were standing and bring the stones out of the riverbed and up to the place where the Israelites were camping.
+While the priests were still standing in the middle of the dry riverbed, and before the waters had returned, Joshua appointed twelve menone from each of the twelve tribes of Israelto come into the riverbed, pick up a large stone from the place where the priests were standing, and bring the stones out of the riverbed to the place where the Israelites were camping.

-When all this was done, Joshua commanded the priests who were carrying the ark to come up out of the Jordan, and as soon as they crossed over onto the main land, the waters of the Jordan flowed back down and filled up the riverbed once again.
-Following this, Joshua took the twelve stones and set them up in Gilgal.
+After they had finished, Joshua commanded the priests who were carrying the ark to come up out of the Jordan.
+As soon as they crossed over onto the shore, the waters of the Jordan flowed back down and filled up the riverbed once again.
+Then, Joshua took the twelve stones and set them up in Gilgal.
 Keep in mind that these stones were not small: Joshua tells the twelve men to “take up a stone on his shoulder” (Josh 4:6, my emphasis).
-Presumably there were huge stones on the bottom of the Jordan river, and it was with these that Joshua constructed some sort of a monument.
-He tells the Israelites that this monument will be as a memorial for them to remember (and to remind their children) of what God had done.
+Presumably, there were huge stones on the bottom of the Jordan river, and it was with these stones that Joshua constructed a monument.
+He told the Israelites that this monument would be a memorial for them to remember (and to remind their children) of what God had done.

 What does Gilgal mean spiritually?

 But there’s more to it than a simple memorial.
 The very next thing that happened is that Joshua ordered all of the males to be circumcised.
 Circumcision is an odd thing for modern people to wrap their heads around, and deserves its own discussion, but the short answer is that it was both a kind of physical sacrifice (cutting off a part of your body and offering it as a sacrifice) and a kind of permanent marking, like a tattoo.
-The reason they needed another circumcision was because they had been traveling through the desert for decades and all those males who were born in the wilderness had not yet been circumcised, and all the old generation — who had been circumcised — had died in the wilderness.
+The reason the Israelites needed another round of circumcision was because after decades of travel through the desert, the generation born in the wilderness had yet to be circumcised, while the old generation—which had been circumcisedhad died in the wilderness.

 This is probably how Gilgal got its name.

-What’s the point of all this?
-This is probably how Gilgal got its name.
-Following these dual events — the Lord miraculously stopping the flow of the Jordan and the circumcision of the males of the tribe — the Lord said to Joshua, “‘this day I have rolled away the reproach of Egypt from you’ Therefore the name of the place is called Gilgal to this day” (Joshua 5:9).
-This is something of a play on words: that God has “rolled” away the reproach of Egypt means that the Israelites were separating themselves from the Egyptian influence that they had endured for decades and re-establishing themselves as their own people.
-But the stones were also something ”rolled” to make the monument that marked the Israelites crossing of the Jordan.
-And the tools used for the circumcision were “flint knives” (Joshua 5:2) — and flint is of course a type of stone.
+These stories are probably how Gilgal got its name.
+Following these two eventsthe Lord miraculously stopping the flow of the Jordan and the circumcision of the males of the tribethe Lord said to Joshua, “‘this day I have rolled away the reproach of Egypt from you.’
+Therefore the name of the place is called Gilgal to this day” (Joshua 5:9).
+This line employs something of a play on words: that God “rolled” away the reproach of Egypt means that the Israelites were separating themselves from Egyptian influence and re-establishing themselves as their own people.
+But the stones were also something ”rolled” to make the monument that marked the crossing of the Jordan.
+And the tools used for the circumcision were “flint knives” (Joshua 5:2)and flint is of course a type of stone.
 So there is a double meaning of “rolled away” in its connection to both the stone monument and the stone tools of the circumcision.

 But there are two additional layers of imagery if you want to read this passage in a Christian way.
-First of all, the crossing of the Jordan river is a spiritual symbol for baptism, since it establishes a separation between the old life in Egypt and the new life in the promised land — very like the difference St. Paul makes between the “old man” and the “new man” (Ephesians 4:22-24).
-The fact that this separation between the new and the old involves circumcision also lines up with the baptismal imagery, as the early Christians viewed baptism as the new circumcision — taking the place of and fulfilling the role that circumcision has previously played as the rite of initiation into the people of Israel with the initiation into the life of Christ.
+First of all, the crossing of the Jordan River is a spiritual symbol for baptism, since it establishes a separation between the old life in Egypt and the new life in the promised landvery like the difference St. Paul makes between the “old man” and the “new man” (Ephesians 4:22-24).
+That this separation between old and new involves circumcision also lines up with baptismal imagery: early Christians viewed baptism as the new circumcision, taking the place of and fulfilling the role that circumcision previously played as the rite of initiation into the people of Israel.
+Instead, baptism was the Christian's initiation into the life of Christ.

 The second image has to do with the Resurrection of Jesus.
-God “rolling away” the reproach of Egypt is reminiscent of the way that the stone sealing Christ’s tomb is “rolled away” (Mark 16:4; Luke 24:2) after Jesus returns from the dead — the ultimate image of new life.
+God “rolling away” the reproach of Egypt is reminiscent of the way that the stone sealing Christ’s tomb was “rolled away” (Mark 16:4; Luke 24:2) after Jesus returned from the deadthe ultimate image of new life.

-This way of reading the Old Testament is how the early Church read it, but it would be a mistake to think that they thought of the Old Testament as “just symbolism”, even if it was symbolism for Jesus.
-They believed that these ancient events really did happen, but they also believed that they real, historical events could have spiritual meaning and cosmic significance.
-That’s because they viewed the world differently from us: they believed that the physical and the spiritual world were not really separable from each other.
+This way of reading the Old Testament is how the early Church read it, but it would be a mistake to think that they thought of the Old Testament as “just symbolism,” even if it was symbolism for Jesus.
+They believed that these ancient events really did happen, but they also believed that real, historical events could have spiritual meaning and cosmic significance.
+That’s because they viewed the world differently from us: they believed that the physical and the spiritual world were not really .
 This way of thinking was called “sacramental” thinking by the early church (if you’re interested, you can read more about this in my short book, Journal to Reality: Sacramental Life in a Secular Age).
-This is one of the major reasons that the early Christians kept the Old Testament as a part of their scriptures, even though the Jewish converts of the early church rapidly became the minority: they viewed history and historical events themselves as having a sacred character, that everything could be a prophetic image for something that came later.
-And when they examined the Old Testament from this angle, these saw image after image connected to what would happen in the life of Jesus.
-This is why arguing about the factual details of the Old Testament is less important than understanding its true spiritual meaning.
+Sacramental thought is one of the major reasons that the early Christians kept the Old Testament as a part of their scriptures, even though the Jewish converts of the early church rapidly became the minority.
+Early Christians viewed history and historical events as having a sacred character: historical events could be prophetic images for things that came later.
+And when early Christians examined the Old Testament from this angle, they saw image after image connected to the life of Jesus.
+In sacramental thought, arguing about the factual details of the Old Testament is less important than understanding its true spiritual meaning.

 Image credit